Mint-System/Odoo-Apps-HR/hr_holidays_working_time/README.rst

     :alt: License: GPL-3

 ========================
-Hr Holidays Working Time
+HR Holidays Working Time
 ========================

-Module summary.
+Generate attendance entries for leaves.

 For a detailed documentation have a look at https://www.odoo-wiki.org/hr-holidays-working-time.html